NCIMB's skilled microbiologists have extensive experience of identifying unknown bacterial and fungal isolates.

 - Clear, easy to understand reporting, tailored to your requirements.

 We undertake rapid genotypic identification of bacterial isolates, including mycoplasma, by sequencing the 16S ribosomal DNA gene with full gene or 500bp options available.

 Sequenced data is examined against the validated MicroSEQ® database.
-When this doesn’t provide a high enough species level match we can also use the more comprehensive, non-validated, EMBL public database, the NCIMB reference collection and the client’s own historic data collection to match sequences to published data.
+When this doesn’t provide a high enough species level match we can also use the more comprehensive, non-validated, European Nucleotide Archive (ENA) database, from EMBL-EBI, the NCIMB reference collection and the client’s own historic data collection to match sequences to published data.

 As custodians of the UK’s National Collection of Industrial, Food and Marine Bacteria, we have immediate access to this unique source of authentic reference material.
 We also have access to a number of private collections, ensuring a comprehensive coverage of genera and species.

 Customer reports can be tailored to your requirements and include top sequence matches and phylogenetic trees.

 Comparison of isolates at the strain level can be valuable when tracing the source of spoilage in manufacturing environments is it also important with respect to the patented use of bacteria, and for the production of probiotic products and silage inoculants.
 We can use two different approaches: